rotators/fonline-the-game/README.md

-# fonline-the-game
-Minimalist FOnline Engine demo project
+# The Game (FOnline Engine demo project)
+Minimalist project for demonstrate how to create own development environment based on fonline engine.
+Currently under development and not usable.